-Advances in veterinary care and nutrition, plus loving care by owners have resulted in an increase in the number of senior pets.
 A recent study shows that 35% of cats and 33% of dogs are over 8 years of age and could be considered geriatric while less than 8% are less than 1 year of age.
-Therefore is seems clear that we, as veterinarians, should be focusing as much, if not more, attention on our senior patients as we do on puppies and kittens.

-Medical advancements have enabled us to diagnosis potential diseases early on.
+Medical advancements have enabled us to diagnose potential diseases early on.
 Some of the most common diseases afflicting older pets include kidney disease, thyroid disease, diabetes, urinary tract infections and liver disease.
 Catching diseases early can add years to your pet’s life.
-For example, kidney disease is one of the major causes of illness and death in both dogs and cats, however symptoms do not usually present themselves until a pet has lost 75% of their kidney function.
-If caught in the early phases, your pet can live with this condition for many years and sometimes a change as simple as altering their diet can make a huge difference in duration and quality of life.

-- Twice yearly visits for pets over the age of 8
+- Twice a year visits for pets over the age of 8

 - Annual Wellness Testing

 Apart from the actual physical exam, Wellness Testing gives us the opportunity to see how things are functioning internally with a pet that may outwardly look very healthy.
 By evaluating a blood and urine sample on a once a year basis, we can pick up abnormalities in organ function or urinary tract health before the pet shows symptoms.
-As well, should the bloodwork come back normal, we now have a baseline to compare to should the pet present with an illness in the future.
+Moreover, should the bloodwork come back normal, we now have a baseline to compare to should the pet show an illness in the future.

 Just as the health care needs of humans change as we age, the same applies to pets.
 It’s critical for pet owners to work closely with their veterinarian to devise a health plan that is best for their senior pet.